hubertdungen/hdwebportfolio/README.md

 # Websites Files & Loading
 Besides being interactive and complex, the website should also be quick to load, of course it'll never be as quick as an ordinary website, but nevertheless I should think on the user side.
 For that almost all images will be vectorized, being the unique exception the blended texture layer applied on the background.
+The files should also be well organized and named.

+# Web Hosting
+I already have my own dominion.
+I just need to choose a good server host.

+# How to Open/Run the website?
+Start the website by downloading the project folder and running the index.html file.